preetsb/Stats-Model-Project/README.md

 ## Future Goals
-If I had more time I would get information for different hours and different days.
+If I had more time I would get information for different hours and different days and build a less simple model.
 Are there more bikes available during the day or evening?
 Are there more bikes being used over the weekend?
 Was there a major event happening that people would prefer to bike to instead of drive?